 - There’s no cooking or baking involved – All it requires is just a good chilling in the fridge for a couple hours and then it becomes ultra creamy and irresistible.

-- Easy to customize: I love layering my pudding with jam, fresh fruit and granola or toasted coconut.
+- Easy to customize: We love layering our pudding with fresh fruit, grain-free granola or toasted coconut.

-- This recipe is also gluten-free, grain-free, vegan, dairy-free, refined sugar-free, paleo with low carb and keto sweetener options
+- This chia pudding recipe is also gluten-free, grain-free, vegan, dairy-free, refined sugar-free, paleo with low carb and keto sweetener options

 What is Chia?